osaid500/osaid500/README.md

 ## 🚀 Projects

-### Kewfilm Movie Browser
+### Kewfilm Movie Explorer
 [![Darul-Bushra](https://i.ibb.co/df3FL3t/kewfilm.png)](https://kewfilm.netlify.app/)

-A website for exploring collections of Hadiths.
+A website where you can find information about all kinds of movies.

 ### Darul-Bushra Hadith Explorer
 [![Darul-Bushra](https://i.ibb.co/mqcHDhr/darulbushra.png)](https://darulbushra.netlify.app/)

+Darul-Bushra is a platform dedicated to the exploration of rich collections of Hadiths.

 ## 📚 Learning Journey